ovesnel/HOLPRG-2002/docs/tasks/task1/step5.rst

    docker run -it -u 1000 --rm -p 80:8080 -v $PWD/netprog:/app -w /app holprg2002

-After executing the above command you will see the application start and the server will be listening in port 80.
+After executing the above command you will see the application starts and the server will be listening on port 80 of the host machine.

 .. code-block::